AquilesSandoval/PRUEBA/replit.md

 The application follows a traditional architecture with a clear separation of concerns, utilizing a RESTful API for data operations and serving static files.

 ### UI/UX Decisions
 The frontend uses static HTML/CSS/JavaScript with jQuery, Bootstrap, and Leaflet for interactivity and mapping.
-The design emphasizes a clean, minimalist aesthetic with Font Awesome icons, the 'Inter' font, and sport-specific color coding.
+The design emphasizes a clean, minimalist aesthetic with Font Awesome icons, the 'Touch Me Sans Petite Semi Bold' font globally, and sport-specific color coding using #4acf74 (green) and #b2c4ce (blue-gray) for Macrociclo and Mesociclo sections.
 Visualizations are powered by Highcharts.
+Exercise descriptions display with line breaks for better readability (one line per sub-exercise).

 ### Technical Implementations
 - **Backend**: Node.js with Express, running on port 5000.